Ireland’s AI revolution: Minister Pat Breen hosts Digital 9 EU conference

 The variety of companies on hand at the event demonstrates just how ubiquitous the potential applications of AI truly are.

-“A lot of these big companies we sell to have lots of customers and digital touch points (mobile apps, websites, call centres, emails), and they’re struggling to understand what they’re customers are doing … and they’re struggling to communicate effectively with them.”
+He continued: “A lot of these big companies we sell to have lots of customers and digital touch points (mobile apps, websites, call centres, emails), and they’re struggling to understand what their customers are doing […] and they’re struggling to communicate effectively with them.”

 Boxever’s “customer intelligence cloud” accesses first-party data and creates “a clean record of what the customer has done across any of those digital touch points”.